mitmedialab/PRG-Group-Map/README.md

 });
 ```
 3. Add the details about your project
-4. In the appropriate theme file, import the default export from your newly created file (e.g. `import callItWhateverYouWant from "./projects/newProject";`) and spread the object within `projects` object:
+4. In the appropriate theme file, import the default export from your newly created file (e.g. `import callItWhateverYouWant from "./projects/newProject";`) and spread the object within the `projects` object:

 ```ts
 // Inside of theme file